 How slow is the iPhone 11's charging?

 Based on our testing, the iPhone 11 Pro got to 55% in 30 minutes, while the iPhone 11 Pro hit 48% after the same amount of time.
 Sadly, the iPhone 11 got to a sad 16% after 30 minutes.
 So it's about three times as slow with its standard charger.

 If you look over the fence into what Android phones are doing with their chargers, you’ll find far better figures.
 The OnePlus 7 Pro, which comes bundled with a 30W ‘Warp Charge’ adapter as standard, charges up to 60% in 30 minutes.
 Meanwhile, the Samsung Galaxy Note 10, with its included 25W charger, makes it to 47% in half an hour, while the Note 10 Plus manages 65% in half an hour.
 The Note 10 Plus can also utilize a separate 45W charger if you want it.
 The top of the Android charging speed tables is the Huawei P30 Pro, which can get you to 70% in 30 minutes with its included 40W charger.

 We're glad that Apple is providing fast charging to iPhone 11 Pro buyers, and it’s a long overdue addition for those buying the top-tier iPhone.
-But the fact that Apple is still bundling a charger with the iPhone 11 that no more powerful than the iPhone 1’s, and that its 18W ‘fast charger’ is still slower than its rivals’ default chargers is not good enough.
+But the fact that Apple is still bundling a slow charger with the iPhone 11 is not okay.

-The 2020 iPhone is expected to be a big shake-up for the iPhone series as a whole, and we can only hope that faster charging tech is part of it.
+The 2020 iPhone is expected to be a big shake-up for the iPhone series as a whole, and we can only hope that faster charging tech — including USB-C across the board — is part of it.